zhou-jk/DMMBatchDownloader/README.md

 # DMM Batch Downloader

-A Python script for automatically downloading and decrypting videos from DMM (Digital Media Mart).
+A Python script for automatically downloading and decrypting videos from DMM.
 This tool handles the complete workflow from downloading encrypted `.dcv` files to producing decrypted `.mkv` files ready for playback.

 ## Features